HOW IS SAKE MADE?

 Bottle of DREAMSAKE Daiginjo No.1

-Sake is Japan’s traditional rice wine, but how exactly is it made?
+Sake is Japan’s national drink, but how exactly is it made?
 Unlike beer or wine, sake brewing is a meticulous and unique process that blends art and science.
-This guide explores the step-by-step sake production process and what makes each sake type distinct.

 • Rice: Special sake rice (shuzō kōtekimai) is polished to remove the outer layers, affecting flavor.